 Bechara Choucair, MD, tells us why the health care industry needs to tackle the affordable housing and homelessness crisis.

 As a mission-based nonprofit, Kaiser Permanente has a long history of investing in our communities to improve health.
-Bechara Choucair, MD, Kaiser Permanente’s chief community health officer, explains the connections between housing and health, and how the health care industry can play a key role in the effort to solve the affordable housing and homelessness crisis.
+Safe, stable housing is critical to good health and the health care industry can play a key role in the effort to solve the affordable housing and homelessness crisis.

 Health care organizations should be involved in addressing the homelessness crisis precisely because they are health care organizations.
 Homelessness and lack of stable housing are major health issues.
 Many people don’t make this connection, but the data makes the link for us.
 And we are seeing it every day on our streets.
 Becoming homeless can be dangerous, costly, and deadly.
 Safe, stable housing is key to a person’s physical and mental health.